A New England Nanny was started in 1991 by Guy Maddalone, a leading expert in the household employment industry.

 After a long startup period of six years, the agency started to grow and Guy’s involvement was no longer limited to performing all the pertinent matters of the business.
 After starting a family with his wife Diane, he became a client, using nannies to help care for his three children.
 Guy got involved with the International Nanny Association (INA) and the Association of Premier Nanny Agencies (APNA), serving on their Boards of Directors.

 As A New England Nanny continued to expand, Guy hired Melissa Schoonmaker, who was a temporary nanny while finishing her studies in Human Services at Hudson Valley Community College.
 She soon became a permanent office staff member, initially overseeing the temporary on-call division.
 Later Melissa took over the permanent placement division.
-In 2005, she was named agency director.
-In 2007 Debra Medina joined the team as assistant director.
-Melissa has been with A New England Nanny for more than 20 years.
+In 2005, she was named agency director and has now been with A New England Nanny for more than 25 years.

 During this journey, Guy wrote two books on household employment: How to Hire a Nanny, now in its third edition, and How to Hire a Caregiver for Your Senior.
 His goal was to debunk the many myths and misperceptions for families on hiring, wages, labor regulations, and tax obligations as well as recommend good human resources practices while employing the most important person they will ever hire in the privacy of their own homes.
 Today, there are more than 10,000 copies in circulation to help professionalize the household employment industry.